vivekchn24/Wordpress-MultiPurpose-Business-Site/README.md

 - Used royalty-free images and icons

 ## **📸 Screenshots :-**
-- Pages Of Phlox Website
+- Pages Of Phlox-MultiPurpose-Business-Site Website

 ## **📁 Files Included :-**
 - Screenshot of final design
+- Media images used in design

 ## **⚙️ Environment :-**
 - WordPress localhost using WAMPP